A Method to construct the Sparse-paving Matroids over a Finite Set: A description of the Sparse-paving Matroids through their set of circuits.

 \section{A description of the Sparse-paving Matroids through their set of circuits.}

 The study of sparse-paving and paving matroids helps to understand the behavior of the matroids in general and important examples of matroids are indeed sparse-paving matroids, as the combinatorial finite geometries.
 In 1959, Hartmanis \cite{H59} introduced the definition of paving matroid through the concept of $d$-partition in number theory.
-Then, following a Rota's suggestion, Welsh \cite[(1976)]{We76} called these matroids paving.
+Then, following a Rota\' s suggestion, Welsh \cite[(1976)]{We76} called them, paving matroids.
 Later, Oxley \cite{O2011} generalized the definition of paving matroid to include all possible ranks.
 And Jerrum \cite{J2006} introduced the notion of sparse-paving matroids.
-It is known that the sparse-paving matroids of rank $\geq 2$ have lattices which are atomic, semimodular and satisfies the Jordan-H\"{o}lder condition.